 The kind of music I write now (as described above) is, first and foremost, simply the kind that I would like to hear if I were sitting in the audience myself.
 It is the kind of music I most enjoy working on for so many hours composing, and it is the kind of music that I am most gifted to do well.
 I’m fundamentally a melodist and a narrative composer at heart.

-However, I am not talking about doing a skillful forgery of Bach or Chopin, which would of course sound derivative.
+However, in preferring tradition and narrative I am not talking about doing a skillful forgery of Bach or Chopin, which would of course sound derivative.
 I am talking about the same process used by the great composers, an assimilation and synthesis of many influences to create a uniquely personal voice.
 I believe you do have to somehow tell your story in your own “uniquely personal voice,” that is, through your own eyes, just as you must allow yourself in life to be the unique person you are, as each of us is.
 That still allows you to work within a traditional style, but in your own way.